gomezlucas/FrMentor16/README.md

 # Frontend Mentor - REST Countries API with color theme switcher

+I decided to use Material Design for most of the components and Component Styled for the Theme Switcher -

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋